 If all updates and deletions aren't synchronized to the cloud service, contact Support.

 As an alternative resolution for this scenario, an object can be manually deleted in the cloud service.
 However, the object can't be updated in the cloud service.
-For more information about how to resolve this issue, see the following Microsoft Knowledge Base article: Object deletions aren't synchronized to Azure AD when using the Azure Active Directory Sync tool.
+For more information about how to resolve this issue, see the following Microsoft Knowledge Base article: Object deletions aren't synchronized to Microsoft Entra ID when using the Azure Active Directory Sync tool.

 To re-enable directory synchronization, run the following command:

 Set-MsolDirSyncEnabled -EnableDirSync $true